oracle/rwloadsim/docs/COMPOUND.md

 ## Compound statements
-The procedural part of the rwl language has several types of compound statements known for other programming languages.
+The procedural part of the rwl language has several types of compound statements known from other programming languages.
 These all begin with a keyword that identifies the type procedural construct and are terminated by the keyword ```end``` optionally followed be the beginning keyword.